SabaManjavidze/Hisashiburi/README.md

 - Authentication with MAL
 - User History (only when user is logged in and has read a chapter)
 - Using MAL API to get Top Manga
+- Updating MAL manga list from the app

 # Screenshots